Simulating Human-like Daily Activities with Desire-driven Autonomy: Case Study for in Outdoor Environment

 \subsection{multiple agents' actions in word cloud}

-The figures of the word cloud highlight that our framework can explore a wider range of actions in environments with diverse action selection spaces.
-For example, in outdoor settings, the word cloud shows that our model considers behaviors across various dimensions, while other models tend to try fewer actions focused on these dimensions.
-For instance, our model attempts activities such as painting, walking, taking photos, and meditating to enhance specific Desires.
-In contrast, other models are based on motivation for action selection, leading them to continuously choose behaviors that align with their profiles, focusing on a narrow range of actions to fit their profiles.
+The word clouds in Figure \ref{fig:all_wc_outdoor} demonstrate that our framework explored a wider range of actions in environments with diverse action selection spaces.
+For example, in outdoor settings, the word cloud shows that our model considered behaviors across various dimensions, while other models exhibited a tendency to repeatedly select a limited set of actions aligned with their predefined profiles.
+Specifically, our model attempted activities such as painting, walking, taking photos, and meditating to enhance specific Desires.
+In contrast, other models selected actions based on motivation, leading them to continuously choose behaviors that focus on a narrow range of actions to preserve profile consistency.\

-While in indoor settings, our model also attempts to contact friends and family via phone to reduce its dissatisfaction with social connectivity.